Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Budget/Capacity Constraints

-We suppose that the policy-maker wants to maximize the welfare under the budget/capacity constraints (\ref{eq:budget constraint}) and over the class of feasible DTRs $\mathcal{G}$.
-Then the population welfare maximization problem is formulated as
+Our aim is to maximize the welfare $W(g)$ under the budget/capacity constraints (\ref{eq:budget constraint}) across the class of feasible DTRs $\mathcal{G}$.
+The population welfare maximization problem is then formulated as

-The goal of the analysis is then to choose a DTR from ${\cal G}$ that maximizes the welfare $W(\cdot)$ subject to the budget/capacity constraints (\ref{eq:budget constraint}).
+The goal of the analysis is to choose a DTR from ${\cal G}$ that maximizes the welfare $W(\cdot)$ subject to the budget/capacity constraints (\ref{eq:budget constraint}).

-To this end, we incorporate the sample analogues of the budget/capacity constraints (\ref{eq:budget constraint}) into the Simultaneous DEWM.
-The Simultaneous DEWM method with the budget/capacity constraints solves the following problem:
+To this end, we incorporate the sample analogues of the budget/capacity constraints (\ref{eq:budget constraint}) into the simultaneous DEWM.\footnote{We here do not consider the backward DEWM with the budget/capacity constraints because the first-best rule is likely to be unachievable under such constraints.} The simultaneous DEWM method with the budget/capacity constraints solves the following problem:

 where